 Sixth, ask visitors to stay away if they think they might be sick.
 Also, keep antibacterial hand wash right at the front door so as soon as visitors enter they can disinfect.
 Make sure you limit your visitors and limit the visits to adults in the beginning to keep germs down in your home.

 Seventh, put baby changing stations, including a change of clothes in the rooms you will be spending the most time in.
 That way you already have everything you need to change your little ones diaper quickly and avoid any unnecessary accidents.

 Eighth, do not stress out if you are having difficulty with breast feeding.
 We all are new to this in the beginning and may need a little help.
 Make sure you consult with your Doctor as well as a lactation consultant before you leave the hospital and follow-up with him or her if you have any questions.
 Also, if you are concerned about whether your baby is getting enough to eat, don’t be afraid to go into the Doctors office before your next visit for a weight check.

 Ninth, after about a week, you may want to get out of the house by yourself or with your spouse, and if Grandma and Grandpa volunteered to take care of the baby, get out for a little bit.
 It will be nice to have some adult interaction and a little time to with your loved one.

-And finally, keep your camera and video camera near by.
+And finally, keep a camera near by.
 You would be surprised how babies change so quickly.
 Time flies, and later you can take a look back at all the baby dreams, funny expressions, and Mommy and Daddy moments and realize, well that wasn’t so hard.

-I hope those of you that are expecting can use this information and for those of you who have been there and done it, I hope you can appreciate it.
+I hope those of you that are expecting can use these Tips on Bringing a New Baby Home and for those of you who have been there and done it, I hope you can appreciate it as well.